GeoDirectory/buddypress-compliments/readme.txt

 1. The compliments page where you can add compliment types.
 2. A Compliment button and Compliments tab are added to each profile page.
 3. Click the Compliments button and a popup will be displayed with compliment types for submission.
-4. Submitted compliments will be visible in user’s compliments section.
+4. Submitted compliments will be visible in user's compliments section.

 == Changelog ==

-= 1.0 =
+= 0.0.1 =
 * First release.

 == Upgrade Notice ==